-There are no trees proposed for removal because of the project.
 Prior to the commencement of works a project arborist will be appointed to provide on-going advice for the works within identified sensitive areas and will include as a minimum:

-- Inspect the set up of tree protection prior to the commencement of work. - Ensure tree protection measures meet the requirements of AS4970(2007) Protection of Trees on Development Sites. - Provide advice on methods to minimise the extent of encroachment within the protection zones of trees. - Provide advice on long term tree health such as watering regimes, fertiliser application and mulching. - Provide advice on non-destructive digging techniques within tree protection zones. - Provide advice on stop works within a tree protection zone and make recommendations on refinements to the work methodology. - Review adequacy of site training and induction material regarding tree protection zones. - Assess and report on any significant roots that require removal prior to their removal. - Undertake regular monitoring and site inspections during construction to monitor tree health and recommend additional tree care if there are signs of stress.
+- Inspect the set up of tree protection prior to the commencement of work. - Ensure tree protection measures meet the requirements of AS4970(2007) Protection of Trees on Development Sites. - Provide advice on methods to minimise the extent of encroachment within the protection zones of trees. - Provide advice on long term tree health such as watering regimes, fertiliser application and mulching. - Provide advice on non-destructive digging techniques within tree protection zones. - Provide advice on stop works within a tree protection zone and make recommendations on refinements to the work methodology. - Review adequacy of site training and induction material regarding tree protection zones. - Assess and report on any significant roots that require removal prior to their removal.

+- Any tree removal to result in net increase of tree planting in accordance with the Project's Tree Replacement Strategy. - Undertake regular monitoring and site inspections during construction to monitor tree health and recommend additional tree care if there are signs of stress.